JetBrains/kotlin-web-site/docs/topics/js/js-ir-migration.md

 ## Convert functions with receiver in external interfaces to regular functions

-**Issue**: external declarations can't contain functions with receiver, such as extension functions or properties with corresponding functional types.
+**Issue**: external declarations can't contain functions with receivers, such as extension functions or properties with corresponding functional types.

 **Solution**: convert such functions and properties to regular functions by adding the receiver object as an argument: